 Drivers who cause car accidents in Florida are responsible for compensating the victims for their losses.
 Getting that compensation can be tricky.
 Boca Raton car accident victims often wonder: can I be compensated for pre-existing conditions after a car accident?
 The answer isn’t always simple.

-Call Hollander Law Firm, P.A. to schedule a free consultation with our car accident lawyers.
-We’ll sit down and help you learn everything you need to know about getting fair compensation.
+Contact our Boca Raton office online today or call us at (561) 347-7770 to schedule a free consultation with our car accident lawyers.
+At Hollander Law Firm Accident Injury Lawyers, we’ll sit down and help you learn everything you need to know about getting fair compensation.

-How Can a Boca Raton Personal Injury Lawyer Help With My Injury Claim if I Suffered From Pre-Existing Conditions?
+How Can a Boca Raton Car Accident Lawyer Help With My Injury Claim if I Suffered From Pre-Existing Conditions?

 Insurance companies are always looking for ways to limit their own financial exposure.
 “Blame the victim” tactics can take on a variety of forms.
 Insurance adjusters often try to prove that your injuries weren’t really caused by the accident.